-Students who have not met one or more of the SAP standards for the first time will be placed on Financial Aid Warning.
-Students under Financial Aid Warning can receive student financial aid and/or VA educational benefits for one semester without submitting an appeal.
+Students who have not met one or more of the SAP standards for the first time will be placed on SAP Warning.
+Students under SAP Warning can receive financial aid and/or Veterans education benefits for one semester without submitting an appeal.
 At the end of the following semester, the student must meet the criteria for SAP.
 If not, the student is considered SAP Non-Compliant.